oxmaax/portfolio-website/README.md

 # portfolio-website

-simple static portfolio page to introduce myself as a crypto-focused builder and content creator.
+a simple static portfolio page built with plain html and css.

+the goal is to have a lightweight place to point people to:
+- who i am
+- what i'm learning and building
+- where to find me online

+can be hosted on github pages or any static site host.